rzr/rzr.github.io/README.txt

 Used target was RD210 and it was continuously upgraded until then it was tested on RDPQ but those 2 devices do not not support GPS.

-Then on 2015 back from FOSDEM with a Samsung Z1,
+Then on 2015 back from FOSDEM with a Z1 tizen phome,
 I noticed that application is not available into TizenStore which seems to be supported in France.